kubewarden/docs/docs/reference/CRDs.md

-ContextAwareResource identifies a Kubernetes resource
+ContextAwareResource identifies a Kubernetes resource.

 _Appears in:_
 - [ClusterAdmissionPolicySpec](#clusteradmissionpolicyspec)